 - Official transcript from all institutions of higher education attended

-- International students- Official scores from the Test of English as a Foreign Language (TOEFL) from within the last two years from applicants whose native language is not English.
-Exceptions: applicants that completed all four years of a baccalaureate degree in the United States or that achieved a 400 or greater Verbal GRE score.
+- International students- Official scores from the Test of English as a Foreign Language (TOEFL) or the IFELTS test from within the last two years from applicants whose native language is not English.
+Exceptions: applicants that completed all four years of a baccalaureate degree in the United States.

 - Pay application fees.

 - Apply to the correct program.
-Please look for Texas A&M University Medical Science Program (not TAMU HSC).
+Please look for Texas A&M University in College Station, College of Medicine Medical Science Program (not TAMU HSC).

 Q: What is the deadline for submitting an application?

 A: We encourage students to submit their applications as early as possible.
-All applications that are submitted by December 15th will be reviewed.
-After December 15th, we cannot guarantee your application will be reviewed as we will start reviewing applications January, 2017.
+All applications that are submitted by January 15th, 2020 will be reviewed.
+After January 15th, we cannot guarantee your application will be reviewed as we will start reviewing applications after the due date.

 Q: Can you make an assessment about my admission to your program based on material I have submitted via email?